* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 raken-homepage

 Raken is built for job sites where crews input hours, progress, safety checks, and photos in real time.
 With its mobile app, crews can clock in, upload photos, attach notes, track material or equipment use, and share it all with you at the office.
-It also provides a unified mobile platform for job site conditions, safety logs, and quality inspections.
+The app also provides a unified mobile platform for job site conditions, safety logs, and quality inspections.

 Key Features